mani3h/sephitron/ethereumglossary.md

 ## application binary interface (ABI)

-The standard way to interact with contracts in the Ethereum ecosystem, both form outside the blockchain and for contract-to-contract interactions.
+The standard way to interact with contracts in the Ethereum ecosystem, both from outside the blockchain and for contract-to-contract interactions.

 ## application programming interface